sdiik/Pokemons/README.md

 # Pokemons

+This Pokemon application is an application built using SwiftUI, this application was built without the help of a third party.
+This application provides information about the types of Pokemon, where users can find out the characters and types of Pokemon.
+Apart from that, users can also save the Pokemon they like which can be seen in the favorites list

 <img width="275" alt="Screenshot 2023-10-23 at 10 25 03" src="https://github.com/sdiik/Pokemons/assets/17142848/956bc240-6b59-4c4a-8ccb-78f2a17c0d9c">

 <img width="275" alt="Screenshot 2023-10-23 at 10 25 10" src="https://github.com/sdiik/Pokemons/assets/17142848/9006d253-a33c-4c64-a9e2-a937340313fa">